 ABSTRACT

 The present investigation aimed to evaluate the influence of various organic manures and gibberellic acid (GA₃) concentrations on the growth and yield performance of tomato (Lycopersicon esculentum L.).
-Conducted at the Post Harvest and Value Addition Laboratory, Mewar University, Rajasthan, during February–May 2024–25, the study employed a completely randomized design with nine treatment combinations and three replications.
-Organic sources included farmyard manure (FYM), vermicompost, and poultry manure, while GA₃ was applied at 0, 25, 50, and 75 ppm.
+Conducted at the Post Harvest and Value Addition Laboratory of Mewar University (Rajasthan), during February–May 2024, the study employed a completely randomized design with seven treatments in three replications.
+Organic sources included farmyard manure (FYM), vermicompost and poultry manure, while GA₃ was applied at 25, 50 and 75 ppm.
 The results revealed that both organic manures and GA₃ had a significant and positive impact on plant growth and fruit yield parameters.
-Among the organic treatments, poultry manure @ 2.5 t/ha significantly enhanced plant height, number of branches per plant, and stem girth across all observation intervals (30, 60 DAT, and harvest).
-It also resulted in the highest number of fruits per plant (32.25), fruit girth (5.95 cm), average fruit weight (59.5 g), and fruit yield (351.75 q/ha).
-Similarly, GA₃ at 75 ppm produced the most vigorous vegetative growth, maximum shoot girth, and superior yield attributes—highest fruit count (33.75), fruit girth (6.03 cm), and fruit weight (61.0 g).
+Among the organic treatments, poultry manure at 2.5 t/ha significantly enhanced plant height, number of branches per plant and stem girth across all observation intervals.
+It also resulted in the highest number of fruits per plant (32.25), fruit girth (5.95 cm), average fruit weight (59.5 g) and fruit yield (351.75 q/ha).
+Similarly, GA₃ at 75 ppm produced the most vigorous vegetative growth, maximum shoot girth and superior yield attributes,highest fruit count (33.75), fruit girth (6.03 cm) and fruit weight (61.0 g).
 The synergistic effect of enriched nutrient availability from poultry manure and the physiological stimulation by GA₃ contributed to overall improvement in growth and productivity.
 The findings underscore the effectiveness of integrating organic manures with optimal GA₃ concentrations to enhance tomato yield sustainably.
 Such strategies can not only reduce reliance on chemical fertilizers but also improve soil health and crop quality, supporting climate-resilient vegetable production.

-Keywords: Tomato, Poultry manure, Vermicompost, Gibberellic acid, Organic farming, Yield enhancement
+Keywords: Poultry manure, Vermicompost, , Organic farming, Yield enhancement

 INTRODUCTION

-Tomato (Lycopersicon esculentum L.), an important member of the Solanaceae family, is widely grown across the globe for fresh consumption and processing due to its high nutritive value and contribution to farm income, especially for small and marginal farmers (Anonymous, 2022–23).
-India is one of the major producers of tomato, with an area of about 8.44 lakh hectares, a production of 21.18 million tonnes, and a productivity of 25.1 t/ha (Anonymous, 2022–23).
+Tomato (Lycopersicon esculentum L.), an important member of the Solanaceae family, is widely grown across the globe for fresh consumption and processing due to its high nutritive value and contribution to farm income, especially for small and marginal farmers (Anonymous, 2022).
+India is one of the major producers of tomato, with an area of about 8.44 lakh hectares, a production of 21.18 million tonnes, and a productivity of 25.1 t/ha (Anonymous, 2022).
 Despite its importance, the sustainability and productivity of tomato cultivation often depend on soil fertility management and the use of suitable growth regulators.
-Organic manures such as farmyard manure (FYM), vermicompost, and poultry manure play a vital role in improving soil physical, chemical, and biological properties, enhancing nutrient availability, and supporting sustainable vegetable production (Abdelkader, 2019; Gaur, 1991; Tolessa and Friesen, 2001).
+Organic manures such as farmyard manure (FYM), vermicompost and poultry manure play a vital role in improving soil physical, chemical and biological properties, enhancing nutrient availability and supporting sustainable vegetable production (Abdelkader, 2019; Gaur, 1991; Tolessa and Friesen, 2001).
 Vermicompost, for example, enhances nutrient retention and promotes root growth through bioactive compounds produced by earthworms (Salroo et al., 2002; Yasari and Patwardhan, 2006).
-Poultry manure provides readily available macro- and micronutrients, contributing to improved soil health (Gaur, 1991).
-Plant growth regulators like gibberellic acid (GA₃) are also well known for promoting cell elongation, early flowering, and fruit set, which can help overcome pollination issues and improve yield and fruit quality (Sheraz et al., 2010; Rashwan et al., 2018).
+Poultry manure providing readily available macro and micronutrients, contributes to improve soil health (Gaur, 1991).
+Plant growth regulators like gibberellic acid (GA₃) are also well known for promoting cell elongation, early flowering and fruit set, which can help overcome pollination issues and improve yield and fruit quality (Sheraz et al., 2010; Rashwan et al., 2018).
 However, excessive concentrations may inhibit flowering, indicating the need for careful optimization.